apache/trafficcontrol/traffic_ops/traffic_ops_golang/swaggerdocs/v13/README.md

     under the License.
 -->

-#### `./swaggerdocs`
+#### `./swaggerdocs` overview

-This directory contains the Go structs that glue together the Swagger 2.0 metadata that will generate the Traffic Ops API documentation using [go-swagger](https://github.com/go-swagger/go-swagger) meta tags.
-The Traffic Ops API documentation is maintained by modifying the Go files in this directory that point to the **incubator-trafficcontrol/lib/go-tc/*.go** structs that render the Traffic Ops Go Proxy API's.
+This directory contains the Go structs that glue together the Swagger 2.0 metadata that will generate the Traffic Ops API documentation using the [go-swagger](https://github.com/go-swagger/go-swagger) meta tags.
+The Traffic Ops API documentation is maintained by modifying the Go files in this directory and the Go structs that they reference from here **incubator-trafficcontrol/lib/go-tc/*.go**.
+These combination of these two areas of .go files will produce Swagger documentation for the Traffic Ops Go API's.

 ### Setup